 I mentioned at the beginning Senator George Mitchell, General John de Chastelain and Mr. Harri Holkeri.
-I am grateful to them for their willingness previous knowledge of Northern Ireland through their experience in the International Body on decommissioning.
+I am grateful to them for their willingness to let us use their talents and experience.
+They bring not only these but also previous knowledge of Northern Ireland through their experience in the International Body on decommissioning.
 They will also bring absolute integrity and impartiality.
 I am confident they can work with objectivity and understanding.
 I look forward personally to working with them.